mennamohamed0207/unCommenter-VSCode-Extension/README.md

 # uncommenter README
 unCommenter is a VSCode extension designed to streamline the process of removing comments from C++ files.
 Whether you're working with single-line (//) or multi-line (/* */) comments, unCommenter efficiently cleans up your code, making it easier to read and debug.

+# How to use it
+- Go to the file that you want to remove comments from
+- press on command pattle or press ctrl+p
+- type '>Uncommenter'
+- you will have option 'Uncommenter' when you choose it, your comments will be removed
 ## Features

 - Automatically removes both single-line and multi-line comments from C++ files.